-Minimum prerequisites: B grade in Year 10 Mathematics and course mark of 65%
+Minimum prerequisites: B grade in Year 10 Mathematics

 Mathematics Methods - ATAR

 This course focuses on the use of calculus and statistical analysis.
 The study of calculus provides a basis for understanding rates of change in the physical world, and includes the use of functions, their derivatives and integrals, in modelling physical processes.
 The study of statistics develops students' ability to describe and analyse phenomena that involve uncertainty and variation.